TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/architecture/_index.md

 ## Persistence

 {{% tts %}} relies on two databases: PostgreSQL and Redis.
-AWS offers these databases as managed services, so that we can focus on operating a LoRaWAN network instead of operating databases.
+AWS offers these databases as managed services, so that we can focus on operating a LoRaWAN® network instead of operating databases.

 We use a PostgreSQL-compatible version of Amazon Aurora and a Redis-compatible version of Amazon ElastiCache.
 Both PostgreSQL and Redis are deployed in a multi-AZ master-replica setup.